Abdul Ghafoor (Saharsa politician): Death and legacy

-Dr. Abdul Ghafoor was diagnosed with advanced stage of liver cancer in December 2019 and was admitted to AIIMS, New Delhi, for treatment.
+Ghafoor was diagnosed with advanced stage of liver cancer in December 2019 and was admitted to AIIMS, New Delhi, for treatment.
 His health never fully recovered and breathed last on 28 January 2020 6:15 AM at ILBS, New Delhi.

-CM Nitish Kumar condoled the demise or one of the finest leader of Bihar and announced that Dr. Ghafoor would be buried with full State Honors.
+CM Nitish Kumar condoled the demise or one of the finest leader of Bihar and announced that Ghafoor would be buried with full State Honors.
 His body wrapped in Indian Flag was flown to Patna where Guard of Honor was given at the Airport followed by the Chief Minister Shri Nitish Kumar, Governor of Bihar Shri Phagu Chauhan, Bihar State Congress Minority Chairman Minnat Rahmani along with the leader from all over Bihar paying their respect at Vidhan Sabha.
 RJD Leaders like Tejashwi Yadav, State RJD Chief Jagada Nand Singh, Former Minister Abdul Bari Siddiqui and others paid their respect at the RJD Headquarters in Patna.

 Namaz-e-Janaza was held at the ancestral village Bauharwa in Saharsa which was attended by more than 70,000 well wishers.
 He was honored with gun salute and buried at the ancestral quabristan in presence of the family members, DM, SP, politicians from across party line for State Funeral on 29 January 2020.